-For anybody interested, be warned that you are in for the long haul – no less than 115 episodes in all.
+For anybody interested, be warned that you are in for the long haul – no fewer than 115 episodes in all.
 If you miss a post, don’t worry – it will remain online.
 The posts can be found in order of publishing in the right hand column of most pages.
 Otherwise just go to the top of this page and click on ‘Cider with Bosie’.

 ‘REVIEWS AND VENUES’

 This page consists unsurprisingly of a collection of international review quotes and a list of the major previous show venues.
 It now includes various play bills and a collection of complete reviews.

 ‘TITLEY ON FILM’